stream-interop/stream-interop/README.md

     - Writes `$data` starting at the current stream pointer position, returning the number of bytes written, as if by `fwrite()`.
     - Implementations MUST throw [_RuntimeException_][] on failure.

-If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_ValueError_][].
+If the encapsulated resource is not writable at the time it becomes available to the _WritableStream_, implementations MUST throw [_InvalidArgumentException_][].

 ## Implementations